kmaida/auth-architecture-ng/bboc/README.md

 -   Serverless architecture with no backend
 -   Frontend user authentication with FusionAuth using OAuth 2.0 Authorization Code flow with PKCE
--   Session persistence with refresh token grant (with short-lived access tokens, refresh token rotation, and proactive session renewal)
+-   Refresh token grant with short-lived access tokens, refresh token rotation, and proactive session renewal
 -   Frontend calls the resource server with access tokens

 ## Setup & Installation